Code-Sharp/TheCsprojLibrary/README.md

 # TheCsprojLibrary

-Tired of guessing how to access your csproj properties?
+Tired of guessing how the names of your csproj properties?
 This library is for you!

 Usage: